 - 2. Affix two (2) strips of packing tape down the middle of the flaps. - 3.
-Fold Flap 2 and Flap 4 until they meet in the middle. - 4.
-Affix two (2) strips of packing tape down the middle of the flaps.
-Make sure that the strips of tape reach down the side of the box at least six (6) inches (15 cm). - 5.
-Affix two (2) strips of packing tape along each side of the box where the flaps were closed. - 6.
-Ensure that all open edges of the bottom of the box are securely taped up - 7.
-Open the plastic liner bag provided inside each box and fold the liner over the top of the box
+Fold Flap 2 and Flap 4 until they meet in the middle.

+- 4. Affix two (2) strips of packing tape down the middle of the flaps.
+Make sure that the strips of tape reach down the entire side of the box - 5.
+Affix two (2) strips of packing tape along each side of the box where the flaps were closed.

+- 6. Ensure that all open edges of the bottom of the box are securely taped up - 7.
+Open the plastic liner bag provided and insert it inside the box and fold the liner overthe top of the box to keep it in place.